hackbinghamton/CloudComputingWorkshop/Intro/SettingUpAWS.md

 #### What is cloud computing?

 Cloud computing is the use of computing services - like servers, storage, databases, networking, and software - over the internet.
-Instead of having to manage these resources yourself, which can be complicated, expensive, and time consuming, you can access and use these resources managed by some other company.
-Essentially, you can rent out resources from a cloud provider (like AWS) on an on-demand basis without worrying about the underlying management.
+Instead of having to manage these resources yourself, which can be complicated, expensive, and time consuming, you can access and use resources managed for you by a cloud provider.

 #### What are the benefits of cloud computing?

-Cloud computing allows your technology developments to be increasingly flexible, cost effective, and scalable.
+Cloud computing allows your technology developments to be flexible, cost effective, and scalable.

-Because you can request resources from a cloud provider on an on-demand basis, you can easily spin up or spin down resources and take advantages of existing services.
-Without the need to buy and manage resources yourself, you can focus on innovating and building your ideas much faster.
-This fundamental aspect of cloud computing also allows developers, like yourselves, the freedom to explore and experiment without upfront commitment.
+Because you can limit your resources use to exactly as much as you need at any given time when working with a cloud provider, you can easily spin up or spin down resources and alter which of the offered services your project uses.
+Without the need to buy and manage resources yourself, you'll have more time to focus on the central ideas of your project.
+The difference in price between renting a dedicated server and renting cloud space, also means that for users on a budget, cloud grants a new freedom to explore and experiment without upfront commitment.

 By taking advantage of the cloud, you avoid spending a vast amount of money on resources like hardware, software, servers, costs for maintaining data centers, time, and labor.